Mesh Augmentation of LoRaWAN-based IoT Networks: Route Establishment

 \section{Route Establishment}

 A {\em route} is a sequence of nodes from a source to a destination such that each node in the sequence can directly reach the next node in the sequence.
 In a distributed routing mechanism such as LIMA, a route is implemented by having, at a given node, {\em forwarding or routing entries} for each destination.
 Each entry in such a {\em routing table} indicates the next-hop node for the destination of the message.
 Route establishment is the creation and maintenance of these forwarding entries, and is the subject of this section.

-We note that all route establishment is done at the LIMA routers (LRs) or the LIMA Gateways (LGs); the end-device and server(s) are completely unaware of this mechanism.
+The basic idea behind route establishment in LIMA, which we term \textit{path reversal routing} (PRR), is that if a node $X$ receives a packet that originated at a node $Y$ and transited through nodes $v_{1}$, $v_{2}$ ... $v_{k}$, in that order, then X has a route to Y by reversing the sequence of transit nodes, namely, $X$ $\rightarrow$ $v_{k}$ $\rightarrow$ $v_{k-1}$ $\rightarrow$ ... $\rightarrow$ $v_{1}$ $\rightarrow$ Y. LIMA creates PRR-based next-hop route entries based on information in the LIMA header.
+Due to its absence of periodic Hellos, link-state updates or route requests, PRR is simpler and more efficient than popular mesh routing protocols such as AODV~\cite{AODV} or OLSR~\cite{OLSR}.
+Variants of this basic idea have been used in \cite{BATMAN, SHARE, dusia2019vine}.
+PRR assumes link bidirectionality, which is valid in most LoRaWAN settings.
+We describe the procedure in more detail below.

 LIMA creates two routing tables: an {\em uplink routing table} that maintains routes toward each LIMA Gateway (LG), and a {\em downlink routing table} that maintains routes toward end-devices (EDs).
 The uplink routing table is constructed using periodic {\em Route Establishment Messages} (REMs) originated by LGs.
 The downlink routing table is constructed based on messages sent by the EDs to the LGs.
-Route entries are tagged with the sequence number of the REM they were based on.
-The basic idea -- often called {\em reverse path forwarding (RPF)} -- is to create a route to a destination along the reverse of the path taken by a control or data message originated at the destination.
-RPF assumes link bidirectionality, which is valid in most LoRaWAN settings.
-We describe these procedures below.

 Every LG periodically originates an REM.
 The REM uses the packet structure described in section~\ref{sec:LIMA-addressing-header-encapsulation}, with the header type field set to 2 to indicate that this is an REM.
 The field settings are as described in section~\ref{sec:LIMA-addressing-header-encapsulation}, with the protocol-specific option field containing the following: